Social Security Disability Benefits for Cancer

 By Wally Mountz / April 21, 2017 / Applying for Social Security Disability & SSI Benefits / 2 Comments

 We explain how cancer patients may be eligible for social security disability benefits and possibly supplemental security income, what you need to document your illness to qualify, and how your case will be evaluated.

 With over 200 types of cancers, it is difficult to say how your particular illness will affect your ability to work.
 Some cancers are slow to develop while others are extremely aggressive, such esophageal, pancreatic, or liver cancer.
-In addition, the treatments given for your particular type will vary and your individual reaction to the treatments and medications may be severe to tolerable.
-Also, some patients suffer from the after effects of the treatments for days, weeks or months after completion.
+In addition, the treatments given for your particular type of cancer will vary and your individual reaction to the treatments and medications may be severe to tolerable.
+Also, some patients suffer from the after-effects of the treatments for days, weeks, or months after completion of the treatment.

 Determining the Onset Date

 The SSA uses a one-year timeline from the date of onset to determine your qualification for disability benefits, so establishing the date you contracted a disease and when it or the side effects of the illness became so severe that you had to stop or reduce your work is very important.
 If your medical doctor ran tests and scans and decided your tumor was not treatable or was inoperable as of a particular date and you were not performing SGA, the SSA may use that date as the “established onset date.